Claes Malmberg

 Claes Malmberg (real name Clas-Peder Malmberg, born 8 April 1961 in Gothenburg, Sweden) is a Swedish actor and stand-up comedian.
 He has worked together with Anders Aldgård.
 He has appeared in theatre plays and in films and TV series.

 Career

 Malmberg was first famous as the figure Ronny Jönsson.
 After that he became a stand-up comedian, together with Lennie Norman.
 Together they were hosts of the TV program Måndagsklubben.
 He has appeared in Parlamentet, Så ska det låta, Doobidoo, Sing-A-Long and Pratmakarna, and on stage at Gunnebo House.
+In 2017 he participated in Bäst i test.
 In 2018, he participated in Let's Dance on TV4.